My Way: A Musical Tribute!

 Man #2 25-40 Is the skinny 1940’s big band “crooner” look.
 This actor should have all American boy good looks and be a physical contrast to the actor playing Man #1.
 He should have a strong legit lyric baritone voice and be an excellent part singer.
 He sings up to a G. Listen to the Sinatra recordings with the Tommy Dorsey Orchestra to understand the smooth easy vocal style that is required for this role.
 Man #2 should also have a natural and unaffected flair for comedy as he carries much of the show’s humor and lighter moments.
 He spends much of the show trying to learn how to be “cool.”
 He is matched with Woman #2 and they need to look great as a pair.
 Moves well.

 Woman #1 30-50 should have dark, sensual, exotic, and striking good looks.
-In some ways, her character represents the female version of Frank (“rat pack” period).
+In some ways, her character represents the female version of the “rat pack” period).
 She is a “classy dame” who drips with style, sophistication, and class.
 Woman #1 has the more difficult singing role of the two women.
 Vocally she is a strong mezzo soprano who can also belt.
 Her vocal style is based on great “torch singers” like Ella Fitzgerald, Lena Horne, and Judy Garland.
 In other words, she performs with “balls.”
 This actress sings through a wide range vocally and must also be a capable part singer.
 A dark, smoky, husky sound is preferred.
 This actress must look good and match up well physically with Man #1.
 One of the two women should be a strong dancer and the other move well.

 Woman #2 20-35 should be a leggy blonde or redhead with drop dead looks and a smile that lights up the room.
 She should be able to project an energetic and youthful sexuality to the audience.
-Woman #2 is the type of woman that always attracted Frank (aka Marilyn Monroe, Ava Gardner, Mia Farrow, etc).
+Woman #2 is the type of woman that might be associated with Marilyn Monroe, Ava Gardner, Mia Farrow, etc).
 Vocally this character needs to have that same smooth liquid big band singer sound of the 40’s that Man #2 should also possess.
 Woman #2 is also a mezzo but does sing some soprano parts.
 Her voice should be lighter and provide a contrast to the darker sound required for Woman #1.
 She too needs to be a capable part singer.
 For this role a strong dancer with tap skills would be a big plus.
 In the original production, Man #1 and Woman #2 were both outstanding tap dancers.
 Woman #2 matches up physically with Man #2 and the two of them should make a handsome couple.

 A black or white baby grand piano